---

 ### Code

-content-addressed by `code_hash` so contracts with identical bytecode share leaves.
+contracts with identical bytecode share leaves.
+An aligned range of

 ```python

-def get_tree_key_for_code_chunk(address: Address32, code_hash: bytes32, chunk_id: int):
+def get_tree_key_for_code_chunk(code_hash: bytes32, chunk_id: int):

-tree_index = overflow // STEM_SUBTREE_WIDTH
+tree_index = chunk_id // STEM_SUBTREE_WIDTH

-sub_index = overflow % STEM_SUBTREE_WIDTH
+sub_index = chunk_id % STEM_SUBTREE_WIDTH

 ```